-The user interface requires clients to input the following information: 3D model of the chosen knitwear, modifications/customizations, avatar video and its motion tracking information, environmental light conditions - static values, retrieved from the changing room.
-All these information are processed - simple modifications, such as colour change, are applied to the 3D model and the 3D model is rendered using avatar's motion tracking information and environmental light condition - and two main outputs are created: a visual feedback - two overlapped video streams, coherent and aligned in time and space - and an XML file containing information about the customized knitwear - e.g. user id, model id, model modification - and other aspects - e.g. delivery preferences.
+The user interface requires clients to input following information: 3D model of the chosen knitwear. modifications/customiz ations, avatar video and motion tracking information. environmental light conditions static values, retrieved from the changing room.
+All these information are processed simple modifications, such as colour change, applied to the 3D model which is rendered using avatar's motion tracking information and environmental light condition - and two main outputs are created: a visual feedback - two overlapped video streams, coherent and aligned in time and space - and an XML file containing information about the customized knitwear - e.g. user id, model id, model modification - and other aspects - e.g. delivery preferences.